Matthew Turner (shipbuilder): Legacy

-Call of the Sea: When complete the "Matthew Turner" will join the fleet of "Call of the Sea" a non-profit organization started by Captain Alan Olson.
+Call of the Sea: The brigantine "Matthew Turner" joins the fleet of "Call of the Sea" a non-profit organization started by Captain Alan Olson.
 "Call of the Sea" based in Sausalito, California is dedicated to preserving maritime traditions and teaching the skills of seamanship and teamwork through its experiential sailing programs.

-Bypassing the petroleum era and embracing new technologies: No fossil fuels will be used for normal operations of the new "Matthew Turner”.
+Bypassing the petroleum era and embracing new technologies: Minimal fossil fuels will be used for normal operations of the new "Matthew Turner”.
 Wind Power will provide basic propulsion.
 Wind Power will also generate power for the DC electric motors to be used when winds are insufficient.
 The new "Matthew Turner" will be the "greenest" wooden tall ship ever built.
 Every aspect of construction, from the FSC certified lumber to the latest non-toxic paints, has been scrutinized to minimize negative environmental impacts.

-The Matthew Turner was completed in March 2017, built entirely by volunteer workers and funded by private donations.
-It will be used primarily as an educational aid.
+The Matthew Turner was launched in March 2017 and completed in 2020, built entirely by volunteer workers and funded by private donations.
+It is used primarily as an educational aid.

 The Matthew Turner was launched April 1, 2017 in Sausalito.